 - Cabinet Hardware – There are several things you can upgrade later after you have a chance to live in the house.
 First, hardware for your cabinets is easy to complete later.
 Shop on your own for unique hardware that you love.

 - Lighting – Go with the standard lighting and look on your own for some wow lighting fixtures.
 Be sure to have the electrical installed in all rooms.
 If there is a standard light or ceiling fan, go with it.
 Update later with am amazing fixture you love.
+At a minimum have the rooms wired for overhead lighting or a ceiling fan.
+In Arizona, most folks appreciate a ceiling fan in all bedrooms!

 - Roughed in Plumbing – Think you may want to add a sink to the garage or laundry room later?
-At lease get the plumbing installed with the build.
+At least get the plumbing installed with the build.
 It is much less expensive to do in the build process.

 💯 Tips For Buying New Construction